-The first module was dedicated to the themes of the 2030 Agenda and the data economy, we discussed about the impact of sharing mobility, the movement of zero wasters, and also digital citizenship, the conscious use of technology and the use of personal data by social networks and search engines.
+The first module - dedicated to the themes of the 2030 Agenda and the data economy - offers reflections on the impact of our economy, talking about sharing mobility, the movement of zero wasters and zero impact data centers.

-Last updated 14 June 2021
+Last updated 9 December 2021

 Intesa Sanpaolo for education